-Table 17-2: Rules for sequence definition
+Table 17-2: Resolution of clock for a sequence definition

 Once the clock for a sequence definition is determined, the clock of a property definition is resolved similar to the resolution for a sequence definition.
 A single clocked property assumes that only one explicit event control can be specified.
 Also, the named sequences used in the property definition can contain event control in their definitions.
-The following table specifies the rules for property definition clock resolution.
+Table 17-3 specifies the rules for property definition clock resolution.
 The property has the form: